 \subsection{Asymptotics}

-In this section, we study the asymptotic properties of the surrogate empirical residual distribution function $\hat{U}(\cdot;\hat{ {\beta}})$ defined in (\ref{esti}).
-We first analyze $\hat{U}(\cdot;\beta)$ with known $\beta$ and then analyze it when a $\sqrt{n}$ consistent estimator is plugged in.
-For the sake of simplicity, here we only show the asymptotic properties when regression is conducted on a single location parameter, though our methodology is applicable to general settings, e.g., double GLMs with the dispersion parameter as a function of covariates as well, or zero-inflated Poisson models with more than one location parameter.
-We will demonstrate the usage of our methodology in more general situations through numerical examples in Section \ref{sec:simulation}.
+In this section, we study the asymptotic properties of the quasi-empirical residual distribution function $\hat{U}(\cdot;\hat{ {\bm\beta}})$ defined in \eqref{esti}.
+For the sake of simplicity, here we show the asymptotic properties when regression is conducted on a single location parameter, though our methodology is applicable to more general settings, for instance, double GLMs wherein the dispersion parameter is a function of covariates as well, or zero-inflated Poisson models with more than one location parameter.
+We will demonstrate the usage of our methodology in more general situations through numerical examples.

-Let $\mu=X'\beta$ be the random location parameter.
-For example, in Poisson GLMs, the mean is related to the location parameter through a link function $\lambda=\exp(\mu)$, and in logistic regression the mean is $1/(1+\exp(-\mu))$.
+Let $\mu=\mathbf{X}^\top\bm{\beta}$ be the random location parameter.
+For example, in Poisson GLMs, the mean is related to the location parameter through a link function $\lambda=\exp(\mu)$, and in logistic regression the probability of one is $1/(1+\exp(-\mu))$.
 Under an ordinal logistic regression model with proportionality, $F\left(k\mid \mathbf{X}\right)=G(\alpha_k\mid\mu),$ where $\alpha_k$ is the threshold, and $G(\cdot\mid\mu)$ is the distribution function of a logistic or normal random variable with mean $\mu$.
-For a fixed $k$, we assume $F(k|X)$ is a monotone decreasing function of $\mu$, which is satisfied for many commonly used models including logistic, Poisson, and negative binomial regression models and ordinal regression with proportionality; see verification in the supplementary material.
+For a fixed $k$, we assume $F\left(k\mid \mathbf{X}\right)$ is a monotone decreasing function of $\mu$, which is satisfied for many commonly used models including logistic, Poisson, and negative binomial regression models and ordinal regression with proportionality; see verification in the supplementary material.